Writing

 Our Writing Intent

 At Our Lady and St Brendan's we plant a seed of love of writing that will grow throughout each child’s learning journey to create strong, literary robust citizens of the future.
-As a staff team, we have carefully designed our bespoke English curriculum to link the literature studied to the contextual interests of our children.
+As a staff team and subject specialists, we have carefully designed our bespoke English curriculum to link the literature studied to the contextual interests of our children.
 We want to equip them with the vocational understanding and emotional resilience required in their life journey beyond Our Lady and St Brendan's.
 Our oracy agenda will ensure that by the time they leave, our children will be able to articulate opinion through expression with a wide range of adventurous vocabulary used across the curriculum.
 Through discussion and debate, we expect our children to explain their understanding and ideas sensitively to become competent in the art of speaking.
 They will be expected to listen with respect and demonstrate active listening skills through recall and collaboration.
 As their oracy develops, they will also learn how local authors, screenwriters and poets have shaped our cultural footprint.
 They will also explore how literature, poetry and drama contributes to the culture, tourism and wealth of countries around the world.
 Each child’s understanding of grammar and punctuation will be explored through the texts with a further focus on spelling.
 We want our children to develop a love of writing as a medium to express their own creativity and are not encumbered by the expectation of others.
 We believe that for our children, writing can provide an escape and we will provide the skills to experiment, invent and create their own world of wonder through works of literature.

 Implementation